LordGenome/phigis/README.md

        This is a wrapper to call shell, samtools and primer3 to make primers using a samtools indexed genome, dbSNP and RefFlat co-ordinates and gene names.
-It reads all variants in a bedfile, finds the corresponding exon in RefFlat, designs primers that flank the exon by 115 bases, avoiding common SNPs being withn 8 bases of the 3' end of the primers.
-If the exon is >450 bases then only 150 base flanking sequences of the variant are used.
+It reads all variants in a bedfile, finds the corresponding exon in RefFlat, designs primers that flank the exon, avoiding common SNPs being withn 8 bases of the 3' end of the primers.
+If the exon is >450 bases then only 60 base flanking sequences of the variant are used.
 Primers are checked using the ipcress in silico PCR script.

        NB make sure the genome builds are consistent

 INPUT

        o   bed file as text file with unix line endings describing variants

        o   genome build with samtools index Repeat sequence marked as lower